peterhinch/micropython-async/FASTPOLL.md

 on every iteration of the scheduler.
 This enables faster response to real time events and also enables higher precision millisecond-level delays to be realised.

+It also enables coros to yield control in a way which prevents them from competing with coros which are ready for execution.
+Coros which have yielded in a low priority fashion will not be scheduled until all "normal" coros are waiting on a nonzero timeout.
+The benchmarks show that the improvement can exceed two orders of magnitude.

 ## 2.1 Latency